topicusonderwijs/topical/README.md

 ## API

 * `/rooms` returns a list of all the rooms
-* `/events/:room` returns a list of the meetings scheduled for the room within the next 7 days, starting at midnight last night
+* `/events/:room` returns a list of the meetings scheduled for today
 * `/claim/:room` claims the room for the next hour or until the next scheduled meeting, whichever comes first

 ## Usage / config